nchavez1/classes/class-04/README.md

     \`The current value of 2 * i is ${2 * i}.\`

-The `yield` keyword in JavaScript and Python is used to pause and resume a generator function.
-(IE doesn't support `yield`.)
+The `yield` keyword exists in JavaScript and Python.
+It is used to pause and resume a generator function.
+(Note however: IE does not support `yield`.)

 Q: What happens if you replace "yield" with "return"?